piyushsharma/GCDA3/CodeBook.md

 Variables:
 ==========
 - X_total:            Data frame after combining the training and test data
-- activity_labels:    Activity labels of the base data
+- activity_labels:    Data frame containing activity labels of the base data
-- mean_sd_columns:    Contains all the column names that are measure either the mean or standard deviation
+- mean_sd_columns:    Vector that contains all the column names that measure either the mean or standard deviation in the base data
-- X_required_columns: Data that contains only mean_sd_columns
+- X_required_columns: Data frame that contains only mean_sd_columns, i.e. the
+              columns that are measure either mean or standard deviation
-- tidy_dataset:       Data set with the average of each variable for each activity and each subject
+- tidy_dataset:       Data frame with the average of each variable for each activity and each subject